 I wasn’t sure I was going to survive today.
-It’s been a crazy busy week and I just didn’t get myself prepared physically or mentally.
-As of 5pm last night, when I was finally hitting up Meijer for supplies, I still had no idea how today was going to go.
+It’s been a crazy busy week and I just didn’t get myself prepared physically or mentally for Valentine’s Day.
+As of 5pm last night, when I was finally hitting up Meijer for supplies, I still had no idea how our Valentine’s Day party was going to go.
 I knew I was going to buy bags for the kids to decorate and to help get cards passed out smoothly.
 Of course, seeing as that was the only thing that I knew I was going to get, I forgot them.
 Partner teacher saved the day once again!
-I also knew that we would do a fairly normal but shortened morning due to schedule rearranging.
-That meant I only had about an hour and a half to fill with fun.
-Did you know how long an hour and a half feels when you have absolutely no clue what you are going to do?
+I also knew I only had about an hour and a half to fill with fun.
+Do you know how long an hour and a half feels when you have absolutely no clue what you are going to do?
 It feels like an eternity, that’s how long.

 As I was walking through the store I found this mixed bag of Skittles and Starburst.
 40 pieces of candy in one bag.
 I only have 18 kids at the moment, so I thought it’d be perfect.
 I could give each kid one of each.
 Wanna know the best part?
 I opened up the bag and there were 4 Skittles.
 4. And 26 Starbursts.
 Clearly, the bags are a mix and I wasn’t sure if it’d be split an even 20:20.
 But, 4:36.
 Not the kind of ratio I was hoping for.

 I did decide to go with the Starbursts and go with the *burst* idea.

 I’m sure I need to give someone credit for this idea.
 I’m sure I saw it on Pinterest at some point and it wasn’t my own genius moment.
 However, I’m also sure that it didn’t happen anytime within the last few weeks so I have no idea who to give credit to.
 So thank you, witty candy Valentine creator!